Schools close and island life is under threat as Greece reckons with low birth rates

 For her first two pregnancies, Vrana said she paid thousands of euros to travel off the island to see doctors and deliver her babies.
 She wanted another child, she said, but hesitated because of the cost.

 Then, she found out about HOPEgenesis, an Athens-based nonprofit that pays for medical care and transportation for pregnant women from small islands and villages.
 It's funded largely with corporate and philanthropic support.
-Through an interpreter, Vrana said the program allowed her to make her "dream" of a third child "reality."
+Vrana said the program allowed her to make her "dream" of a third child "reality."

 "When they felt secure, when they felt they had financial support, women started having babies again," project manager with HOPEgenesis Eva Papadaki said.